anoanonymous/SeMPL/README.md

 - **Meta_plain/sparse_model.py**:
 improved rDNN models that can be pre-trained with sequential meta-learning.

-- **utils / general.py**:
-contains utility functions to build SeMPL.

-- **Data**:
-performance datasets of 9 subject systems as specified in the paper.

-- **Raw_results**:
-contains the raw experiment results for all the research questions.

-- **Figure5/6/7_full.pdf**:
-supplementary tables for Figure 5/6/7 in the paper.

 - **Requirements.txt**:
 the required packages for running SeMPL_main.py.